ptuyen272/MusicLibrary_ConsoleApp1/README.txt

-Double-click MusicLibrary_ConsoleApp.exe to open application
+Double-click MusicLibrary_ConsoleApp1.exe to open application

 1. Add new track: add new track to library
 2. See all track: